pemcg/manageiq-automation-howto-guide/chapter5/the_most_commonly_used_evm_objects.md

 $evm.vmdb
 $evm.execute
 $evm.instantiate

-$evm.set_state_var
-$evm.get_state_var
-$evm.state_var_exist?
 ```

-We use the last three methods to save variables between retries of a stage in a State Machine, but we can look at the first seven methods in more detail here.
+We can look at these methods in more detail.

 ### $evm.log